 One way that our body copes with a facet joint degeneration like facet joint arthropathy is by overcompensating for the lost cartilage.
 For instance, the body might manufacture extra growths of smooth bone along the facet joints of the vertebrae in an attempt to strengthen the damaged joint.
 These growths are called osteophytes, though they are more commonly known as bone spurs.
 Bone spurs can infringe on the spaces through which spinal nerve roots pass, pinching nerves and causing symptoms like numbness, tingling or radiating pain in the extremities.

 If you have spoken with your physician and he or she has diagnosed you with facet joint arthropathy, you may want to consider a facet joint surgery aimed at releasing nerves from bone spur impingement.
 Laser Spine Institute is at the forefront of spine surgery technology, and our procedures are minimally invasive.
-Contact Laser Spine Institute today for a free review of your MRI or CT scan, and to learn how we can help you find relief from neck and back pain.
+Contact Laser Spine Institute today for your MRI or CT scan review, and to learn how we can help you find relief from neck and back pain.